AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 *Optionally:*
 - What things have you tried thus far?

-We will demonstrate what this including this info looks like, by walking through an example.
+To demonstrate what we mean by these guidelines we will walk through an example:

 ## A troubleshooting example